-Help a brand new nurse get started out with a gift that will make the whole transition to full-time nursing that little bit easier.
+Help a freshly qualified nurse get started out with a gift that will make the whole transition to full-time nursing that little bit easier.

-As you can finally ditch the textbooks, stop worrying about exams, and forget about attending endless lectures.
+As they can finally ditch the textbooks, stop worrying about exams, and forget about attending endless lectures.

-So, why not help a freshly qualified nurse embark on their new career with a useful gift that can help them on their rounds.
+So, why not help a freshly qualified nurse embark on their new career with a useful gift that can help them on their rounds, and to relax afterwards.

-As you'll find ideas in the following list of gifts for newly qualified nurses that can do both of these things nicely.
+As you'll find plenty of ideas in the following list of gifts for newly qualified nurses that can do both of these things nicely.

 And there's a good reason for this.

-Because this is an absolutely essential tool to be able to accurately assess and evaluate a patients condition.
+Because this is an absolutely essential tool for them to have to be able to accurately assess and evaluate a patients condition.

 So, it's important that they use a high quality and reliable stethoscope to be able to do their job properly.

-And given that most hospitals require their nurses to supply and use their own stethoscopes, getting a freshly qualified nurse their first one is the ideal gift idea.
+And given that many hospitals require their nurses to supply and use their own stethoscopes, getting a freshly qualified nurse their first one is the ideal graduation gift idea.

 As this one has great sound quality meaning they won't miss a thing during patient examinations.